AdobeDocs/experience-manager-cloud-service.en/help/forms/reference-assets.md

 ---
 title: Reference Themes
 seo-title: Reference Themes
 description: AEM Forms provides adaptive forms themes that you can get from Software Distribution and use to style a form.
 seo-description:  AEM Forms provides adaptive forms themes that you can get from Software Distribution and use to style a form.
 discoiquuid: a1229970-5a5a-4f76-a880-278f972587cc
-exl-id: 92870b32-e0d5-4cb4-9b88-81f88ca8ff64

 ---

 # Reference Assets for Forms as a Cloud Service {#reference-themes}

 You can get the reference themes, templates, and form data models by installing the [Reference Assets package](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=/content/software-distribution/en/details.html/content/dam/aemcloud/public/aem-forms-reference-content.ui.content-2.0.0.zip).
 It help quickly start and accelerate your Adaptive Forms development.
-You can use [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developer-tools/package-manager.html) to deploy this package to your AEM Forms as a Cloud Service environment.
+You can use [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developer-tools/package-manager.html) to deploy this package to your Forms as a Cloud Service environment.
 The reference assets included in the package are:

 ## Themes {#themes}